openandclose/tosixinch/docs/options.rst

         * ``add_h1``: If there is no ``<h1>``,
           make ``<h1>`` tag from ``<title>`` tag text.
-          It is to help make pdf bookmarks (TOC).
+          It is to make better pdf bookmarks (TOC).
         * ``youtube_video_to_thumbnail``: Change embedded youtube video object to thumbnail image.
+        * ``convert_permalink_sign``: Remove permalink sign ('¶'),
+          for a few class ('headerlink' etc.).
+          Python documents tend to use them,
+          and On pdf, they are always visible, rather noisy.

+    When the default functions is undesirable in some site, please override this option in user ``site.ini``.

 .. confopt:: full_image \*